Clash of the Champions: Clash of the Champions II: Miami Mayhem

 Clash of the Champions II took place on June 8, 1988, at the James L. Knight Center in Miami, Florida.
 There were 2,400 people in attendance and the show drew a 4.8 rating on TBS.
-Throughout the show, wrestlers were being interviewed as they arrived to the building, most notably, Lex Luger who was attacked by the Four Horsemen and was busted open after being slammed head first into the trunk of his limo.
-This was a big deal at the time as it was the first time Luger had bled while in the NWA.
-This would also be an important factor in the conclusion of Luger's match against Ric Flair at the 1988 Great American Bash PPV.
+Throughout the show, wrestlers were being interviewed as they arrived to the building, most notably, Lex Luger who was attacked by The Four Horsemen and was busted open after being slammed head first into the trunk of his limo.
+This would also be an important factor in the conclusion of Luger's match against Ric Flair at the 1988 Great American Bash.
 Kevin Sullivan was locked in a cage at ringside during the third match but stole the key from the Garvins’ valet Precious.
 Steve Williams ran in after the match to save the Garvins from a 3 on 2 beat down.
-Al Perez was disqualified when Larry Zbyszko interfered in the match attacking Koloff.
-The referee is knocked out near the end of the main event prompting Ric Flair and Barry Windham to interfere, resulting in a double disqualification.
+Al Perez was disqualified when Larry Zbyszko interfered in the match attacking Nikita Koloff.
+The referee is knocked out near the end of the main event, prompting Flair and Barry Windham to interfere, resulting in a double disqualification.

 Clash of the Champions III: Fall Brawl

 Clash of the Champions III took place on September 7, 1988, at the Albany Civic Center in Albany, Georgia.
 There were 3,700 people in attendance and the show drew a 5.4 rating on TBS.
 Fall Brawl would later become a regular PPV event for WCW.
 After the match Steve Williams ran to the ring to congratulate Brad Armstrong.
 Armstrong replaced Tim Horner, who left the company in August.
 Despite the match not being announced as a no-DQ match, Kevin Sullivan is not disqualified when Al Perez interferes in the match.
 Dusty Rhodes won the match by pinning Gary Hart and not the legal opponent Kevin Sullivan.
 The bout was originally scheduled as Rhodes and Dick Murdoch vs Al Perez and Ron Garvin.
 Garvin left the company in August and the bout was changed.
 Ivan Koloff had manager Paul Jones and The Russian Assassin at ringside.
 After accidentally costing Koloff the match Paul Jones and the Russian Assassin attacked Koloff soon joined by a second masked Russian Assassin turning Koloff face.
 Barry Windham was disqualified after hitting Sting with a chair.
-The referee didn't actually see the chairshot but is informed of it by San Francisco 49er John Ayers who came to ringside.
+The referee didn't actually see the chair shot but is informed of it by San Francisco 49er John Ayers who came to ringside.